 As AI reshapes the world, Endeavor Entrepreneurs are seizing the generational opportunity to create AI-native companies rooted in the domain knowledge they’ve developed over years.
 Jason Wenk founded Altruist (Detroit) in 2018, a digital investment platform for financial advisors that has grown into a unicorn.
 This year, drawing on the expertise in the RIA market, he is building Prelude (Detroit), an AI-native platform for asset management.
 Similarly, Spanish serial entrepreneur Pablo Fernandez, built Clicars, an e-commerce platform for used cars, then Clikalia (Spain), a proptech company in which we invested, (proptech), and is building Clidrive, an AI-powered car financing platform we expect to invest in soon.

 In Brazil, the most mature venture ecosystem in Latin America, a new wave of repeat founders is emerging.
 After more than a decade of high-growth company building, seasoned entrepreneurs are returning to launch new ventures at greater scale.
-Benjamin Gleason and Gonzalo Parejo Navajas, who became Endeavor Entrepreneurs through different companies and met through Endeavor, have joined forces to create Kamino (Brazil), a financial management platform for SMBs.
+Benjamin Gleason, an Endeavor Entrepreneur through his fintech company GuiaBolso (Brazil), joined forces with Gonzalo Parejo Navajas to create Kamino (Brazil), a financial management platform for SMBs.

 Below are additional examples of seasoned entrepreneurs launching new companies we backed in 2025.